 Rob and Melani also worked closely with African Parks to move 500 elephants from southern to northern Malawi to reduce conflict and habitat pressures in two parks while helping to repopulate a third, where the arrival of elephants will lead to tourism and support the local economy.
 Their passion for the future of these animals has connected African Parks to fundamental partners, such as Conservation International, local organizations, and schools in the region.

-Every year, more than 1,300 school children visit Akagera and learn about the animals there.
-Increased tourism provides revenue to hire more staff and further invest in community development—nearly 5,000 people are currently employed across 15 parks in nine countries.
-African Parks is currently working to increase that number to managing 20 parks by 2020, growth that will even further benefit the more than 2 million people living in and around the parks today.
+Every year, more than 2,000 school children visit Akagera and learn about the animals there.
+Increased tourism provides revenue to hire more staff and further invest in community development—nearly 6,000 people are currently employed (both full and part time) by African Parks across 18 parks in 11 countries.
+African Parks is currently aiming to manage 20 parks by 2020, and 30 parks by 2030, growth that will even further benefit the more than 2 million people living in and around the parks today.
 The results of our collaboration show the power of solutions that balance the needs of people and places and bring greater harmony to our planet.

 We invite you to visit the inspiring work of African Parks HERE.

 African Parks is a non-profit conservation organization that takes on the complete responsibility for the rehabilitation and long-term management of national parks in partnership with governments and local communities.

 Photo credit: African Parks/Gael Vande weghe, Tom Parker and Vyskah Nambiar